Smartwatch: 2000s

 In June 2000, IBM displayed a prototype for the WatchPad, a wristwatch that ran Linux.
 The original version had only 6 hours of battery life, which was later extended to 12.
 It featured 8 MB of memory and ran Linux 2.2.
 The device was later upgraded with an accelerometer, vibrating mechanism, and fingerprint sensor.
 IBM began to collaborate with Citizen Watch Co. to create the "WatchPad".
 The WatchPad 1.5 features a 320 × 240 QVGA monochrome touch sensitive display and runs Linux 2.4.
 It also features calendar software, Bluetooth, 8 MB of RAM and 16 MB of flash memory.
 Citizen was hoping to market the watch to students and businessmen, with a retail price of around $399.
 Epson Seiko introduced their Chrono-bit wristwatch in September 2000.
 The Chrono-bit watches have a rotating bezel for data input, synchronize PIM data via a serial cable, and can load custom watch faces.

-In 2003, Fossil released the Wrist PDA, a watch which ran the Palm OS and contained 8 MB of RAM and 4 MB of flash memory.
-It contained a built in stylus to help use the tiny monochrome display, which had a resolution of 160×160 pixels.
+In 2003, Fossil released the Wrist PDA, a watch that ran the Palm OS and contained 8 MB of RAM and 4 MB of flash memory.
+It contained a built in stylus to assist in using the tiny monochrome display, which had a resolution of 160×160 pixels.
 Although many reviewers declared the watch revolutionary, it was criticized for its weight (108 grams) and was discontinued in 2005.

-In the same year, Microsoft announced the SPOT smartwatch and it began hitting stores in early 2004.
+In the same year, Microsoft announced its SPOT smartwatch, which it released in early 2004.
 SPOT stands for Smart Personal Objects Technology, an initiative by Microsoft to personalize household electronics and other everyday gadgets.
 For instance, the company demonstrated coffee makers, weather stations, and alarm clocks featuring built-in SPOT technology.
-The device was a standalone smartwatch that offered information at a glance where other devices would have required more immersion and interaction.
-The information included weather, news, stock prices, and sports scores and was transmitted through FM waves.
-It was accessible through a yearly subscription that cost from $39 to $59.
+The device was a standalone smartwatch that offered information at a glance, in comparison to other devices that required more immersion and interaction.
+The information included weather, news, stock prices, and sports scores, and was transmitted through FM waves.
+It was accessible through a yearly subscription that cost between $39 and $59.

 The Microsoft SPOT Watch had a monochrome 90×126 pixel screen.
-Fossil, Suunto, and Tissot also sold smartwatches running the SPOT technology.
+Fossil, Suunto, and Tissot also sold smartwatches using SPOT technology.
 For instance, Fossil's Abacus, which was a variant of the Fossil Wrist PDA, retailed from $130 to $150.

-Sony Ericsson teamed up with Fossils, and released the first watch, MBW-100, that connected to Bluetooth.
+Sony Ericsson teamed up with Fossil and released the first watch, MBW-100, that connected to Bluetooth.
 This watch notified the user when receiving calls and text messages.
-Though the watch was not popular as it would only connect and work with Sony Ericsson phones.
+The watch struggled to gain popularity, however, due to its exclusivity to Sony Ericsson phones.

-In 2009, Hermen van den Burg, CEO of Smartwatch and Burg Wearables, launched Burg the first standalone smartphone watch with its own SIM card and not requiring to be tethered to a smartphone.
-Burg received the award for the Most Innovative Product at the Canton Fair in April 2009 Also, Samsung launched the S9110 Watch Phone which featured a 1.76 in color LCD display and was 11.98 mm thin.
+In 2009, Hermen van den Burg, CEO of Smartwatch and Burg Wearables, launched Burg, the first smartphone watch with its own SIM card.
+The watch was "standalone", meaning it did not require tethering to a smartphone.
+Burg received the award for the Most Innovative Product at the Canton Fair in April 2009.
+Samsung also launched their S9110 Watch Phone, which featured a 1.76 in color LCD display and was 11.98 mm thin.